alex1031/abcpde/README.md

 After the simulations are ran, they would be stored in the `runs` folder in the respective experiment.
 To process the runs, run the `calculate_abc_posterior.py` file in the respective files.
 This generates the relevant summary statistics, which is stored in the `results` folder.

 `NUM_RUNS` should be changed to match how many runs are in the `runs` folder. `NPARAMS` should be changed to match how many parameters are being estimated.
 Different acceptance threshold values can be added to the `QUANTILES` list.
-The strings in `DISTANCE_METRICS` correspond to which distance metrics are being tested (They matchup with the index in the runs file, structured as \[param_1, param_2, ... param_n, metric_1, ..., metric_n\])
+The strings in `DISTANCE_METRICS` correspond to which distance metrics are being tested (They matchup with the index in the runs file, structured as `[param_1, param_2, ... param_n, metric_1, ..., metric_n]`).

+For both experiments, `results_dataframe.py` should be ran first to generate the relevant summary statistics across all runs.
+Afterwards the relevant visualisations can be generated in any order.